-Recognition Award for Best Animal Division Poster at AACC Annual Scientific Meeting
+Recognition Award for Best Animal Division Poster at the Association for Diagnostics & Laboratory Medicine (formerly AACC) Annual Scientific Meeting

-The AACC Division of Animal Clinical Chemistry (DACC) Executive and Award Committees established in 2008 a Travel Award to be given in recognition of outstanding research in the area of animal clinical laboratory medicine for an abstract accepted and poster presented at the AACC Annual Scientific Meeting.
+The the Association for Diagnostics & Laboratory Medicine (ADLM) Division of Animal Clinical Chemistry (DACC) Executive and Award Committees established in 2008 a Travel Award to be given in recognition of outstanding research in the area of animal clinical laboratory medicine for an abstract accepted and poster presented at the ADLM Annual Scientific Meeting.

 The award will consist of a certificate of scientific merit, a $500 monetary cash award and travel reimbursement (up to $1000) to support the awardee’s expenses to attend (registration fee waived) a DACC meeting.

 Douglas Thudium, Merck & Co.
 Inc, West Point, PA